 Performance Racing Winner Fat Shark Dominator V3

 Worn by CHARPU, FGA, Mr. Steele and Skitzo, the Fat Shark Dominator remains the favourite FPV goggle for competitive racers.
 Everything about the Dominator V3 is designed for racing.
 With a lighter and more compact design than the ‘Genesis‘, the Dominator V3 prevents distraction from tiring neck and head muscles.
-The built in ventilation fan prevents fogging of the lens/screen, so racers maintain maximum video detail.
+A ventilation fan prevents fogging of the lens/screen, so racers maintain maximum video detail.
 An optional 3-axis Trinity head tracker module lets you control orientation of the drone mounted FPV with your head.
 Again, this allows racers to pick out detail on the race track that could seal victory.
 To relive fastest laps and racing victories, the Dominator V3 also features DVR.

 The Fat Shark Attitude V3, little brother to the Dominator V3, carries a slightly lower price but sacrifices the fog prevention fan, the head tracking option and DVR.
 Even so, owners with both goggles say they ‘keep going back’ to the Attitude’s, but come race time, the Dominator V3 takes charge.
+Please note, before use Fat Shark goggles require purchase of receiver module, which fits directly into the receiver bay.

 DJI Friendly Winner Avegent Glyph

 The unconventional Avegent Glyph goggles have become an unlikely hit with DJI Phantom and Inspire owners; their unique design allows you to flick your eyes up or down, quickly switching between FPV and non-FPV.
 This allows you to look up and maintain line-of-site with your drone, or look down to track navigation on your Ipad.
-DJI owners using Fat Shark Dominator HD3‘s have described the Glyph as a ‘revelation’, there only regret being they should have purchased the goggles with their Phantom 4 or Inspire 2 drone.
+DJI owners using Fat Shark Dominator HD3‘s have described the Glyph as a ‘revelation’, their only regret being they should have purchased the goggles with their Phantom or Inspire drone.
 The Glyph accommodates vision adjustments between +1 and -7 diopters, if your vision falls outside this range and you need to wear reading glasses, the Headplay HD FPV goggles are the next best thing.
-Customer service for both goggles is excellent, but remember that these goggles require the purchase of a separate DJI HDMI module.
+Customer service for both goggles is excellent, but remember that these goggles require the purchase of an additional DJI HDMI module.

 PROS and CONS of different FPV Goggles